bbulson/pdf-form-validator/README.md

 Results can be reviewed locally or downloaded from CI pipeline artifacts

 ✅ Acceptance Criteria (Definition of Done)<br>
-For a validation run to be considered "Successful," the following must be true:<br>
+For a validation run to be considered Successful, the following must be true:<br>
 Input Handling: The engine must identify all fillable fields within a PDF located in the /demo-files directory.<br>
 Data Mapping: Injected data must persist in the output file without corrupting the original PDF structure.<br>
-Visual Feedback: The output "Audit PDF" must contain red/green annotations for every field targeted by the validation logic.<br>
+Visual Feedback: The output Audit PDF must contain annotations for every field targeted by the validation logic.<br>
 Pipeline Integrity: The GitHub Action must fail if a PDF is unreadable or if the Maven build encounters a dependency error.<br>
-Artifact Generation: A downloadable ZIP file containing the annotated results must be available in the GitHub "Summary" tab within 2 minutes of the push.
+Artifact Generation: A downloadable ZIP file containing the annotated results must be available in the GitHub Summary tab within 2 minutes of the push.

 📁 Project Structure<br>
 /src → Core Java logic for PDF processing and validation<br>